-Individuals are subject to a maximum marginal income tax rate of 7%; however, an individual may claim a reduced rate of 5% on income from an active trade or business, subject to certain limitations.
+Individuals are currently subject to a maximum marginal income tax rate of 6.5%, which is being reduced to 6% and will be phased in over several years; however, an individual may claim a reduced rate of 5% on income from an active trade or business, subject to certain limitations.
 Corporations are subject to an income tax rate of 5%.